Bengals start fast, find combination to close out Titans

-CINCINNATI (AP) — Joe Burrow led the Cincinnati Bengals to another fast start Sunday.
+CINCINNATI (AP) — The Cincinnati Bengals started fast again Sunday.

-This time, the rookie quarterback even finished it off.
+This time, rookie quarterback Joe Burrow also delivered the finishing touch.

-After watching Giovani Bernard and Samaje Perine run for early scores, Burrows threw two fourth-quarter TD passes and closed it out with a time-consuming drive to seal the Bengals’ 31-20 victory over Tennessee.
+After watching Giovani Bernard and Samaje Perine run for early scores, Burrow threw two fourth-quarter TD passes and closed out the victory by leading a drive that used up most of the final six minutes to seal the Bengals’ 31-20 victory over Tennessee.

-The Bengals (2-5-1) blew leads each of the previous two weeks, but Burrow would not allow it to happen again.
-Instead, he threw for 249 yards and the crucial late scores to snap a three-game losing streak.
-Cincinnati has now matched its victory total from last season.
-And it was the first time second-year head coach Zac Taylor has defeated a team with a winning record.
+“We were talking about it all week in practice, we don’t feel like a 1-5-1 team,” Burrow said.
+“A couple of plays go our way over the last couple weeks, we could have been 6-2.
+This week we made those plays.
+It feels good.”

-Tennessee (5-2) has lost two straight and had a five-game road winning streak end.
-They are now tied with the Indianapolis Colts atop the AFC South.
+Tennessee (5-2), meanwhile, has lost two straight. sliding into a tie with Indianapolis for the AFC South lead as a five-game road winning streak ended.

+The Titans struggled with their two biggest problems — third down and red zone defense — against the short-handed Bengals.

-Cincinnati jumped to a 10-0 lead, courtesy of Randy Bullock’s 33-yard field goal and Perine’s 1-yard TD run, then answered each challenge from the Titans.
+Cincinnati took a 10-0 lead on Randy Bullock’s 33-yard field goal and Perine’s 1-yard TD run, forcing Tennessee to play catch-up the rest of the day.

-After Derrick Henry scored on a 3-yard run to make it 10-7, Bernard scored on a 12-yard run in the final minute of the half to give Cincinnati a 17-7 lead.
+After Derrick Henry scored on a 3-yard run to make it 10-7, Bernard answered with a 12-yard run to make it 17-7 at halftime.

-Ryan Tannehill then hooked up with A.J.
-Brown on a 9-yard touchdown pass, but Burrow threw a 6-yard TD pass to Bernard with 7:30 left.
+Instead, Burrow threw a 6-yard TD pass to Bernard with 7:30 left.

-And Tannehill couldn’t rally the Titans.
-Tannehill was 18 of 30 with 233 yards two TDs and one interception.
-Henry had 18 carries for 112 yards.
+“There’s a lot that goes into losing and certainly our ability to affect the quarterback would have been one of them,” Titans coach Mike Vrabel said.
+“Not getting off field on third down was another one.
+Not getting turnovers.
+Not taking advantage of all our opportunities in the red zone.
+There are a lot of things.”

 LINE DANCE